Macrolol/rustix/README.md

 # rustix
-Eperimenting building a unix kernel in rust
+Experimenting building a unix kernel in rust

 I am not qualified to write a kernel but I'm trying anyway.